ci-lab-cz/streamd/README.md

                         the address of the scheduler running on the standard port 8786.
 If omitted, calculations will run on a single machine as usual.
   -c INTEGER, --ncpu INTEGER
                         number of CPU per server.
 Use all cpus by default.
-  --deffnm preffix for md files
-                        preffix for the previous md files.
-Use to extend or continue the simulation.
-Only if wdir_to_continue is used.
-Use if each --tpr, --cpt, --xtc arguments are not set up.
-Files deffnm.tpr, deffnm.cpt, deffnm.xtc will be used from wdir_to_continue --ligand_id UNL
+  --ligand_id UNL
   --clean_previous      Clean previous temporary gmxMMPBSA files